zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Erasing any part of the box will cause a projected area mismatch for certain angles.
 This may tempt you to draw a conclusion that the constraint implies that the microsurface must be continuous, but that is not the case.
 The issue lies in *translation invariance* of Eqn.
 1, which simply means that the projected area of an object is independent of its location.
 This property may seem innocuous at first, but coupled with linearity of Eqn.
 1, it spells disaster: you can freely translate different parts of the microsurface in different directions without affecting the value of the integral.

-Since the projected area alone is insufficient to describe a real surface, we may additionally specify its *visible projected area*
+Since the projected area is insufficient to describe a real surface, we may additionally specify its *visible projected area*

 $$ \tag{2}
 \begin{aligned}